Zabrane/qlnd/doc/LightningTickerplants.md

 While single payment channels between pairs of peers are very useful, the major innovation of the Lightning network is enabling payments to be routed between parties who do not have a direct bidirectional payment channel between them, by passing payments along a network of chained payment channels.
 This is achieved by the use of smart contract technology, namely [HTLC](https://medium.com/softblocks/lightning-network-in-depth-part-2-htlc-and-payment-routing-db46aea445a8) (Hash-TimeLock-Contracts), which ensures funds can be transferred in a trustless way.
-For example, if a customer wishes to make a retail payment, but doesnt have a direct channel open with the retailer, they can instead route the payment along a network of connected channels.
+For example, if a customer wishes to make a retail payment, but doesn't have a direct channel open with the retailer, they can instead route the payment along a network of connected channels.
 Below is an illustration of this idea, where Alice has a choice of multiple payment paths to Bob.
-A real word example of a Lightning payment being routed through intermediate nodes can also be seen in the [Appendix - Shopping](#Shopping).
+A real world example of a Lightning payment being routed through intermediate nodes can also be seen in the [Appendix - Shopping](#Shopping).

 ![](ChainedChannels.png)

 The following image is taken from a Lightning node explorer and shows the geographic distribution of public Lightning nodes and the known channels between them.
-The network has seen a dramatic growth over the past year, with the value held on Lightning increasing continuously.
+The network has seen dramatic growth over the past year, with the value held on Lightning increasing continuously.

 ![](lightningMap.JPG)
 *World map of the lightning network.
 Source: https://explorer.acinq.co*

-For more detailed explanation of how Lightning works see the following resources
+For a more detailed explanation of how Lightning works see the following resources

 * [Payment Channels Explained](https://medium.com/softblocks/lightning-network-in-depth-part-1-payment-channels-b943607950dd)
 * [Lightning Network Resources](https://lopp.net/lightning.html)